0xfourzerofour/Fitness-Mongo/README.md

 # Fit - A fitness web app

-An outline of the application you were aiming to build, target users, data sources etc (similar to the proposal)

 ## Outline
 Our proposed web application is a fitness tracking web application in which users can create an account, build a program of exercises and track their progress for each